 The wild boars of Hawaii have caused a severe ecological disaster in the community.
 The wild hogs eat up the vegetation, uproot growing plants, and tamper with the healthy soil flora, leaving the lands barren.

 There are thousands of feral pigs all over the Hawaiian Islands; Hawaii, Kauai, Maui, Molokai, Niihau, and Oahu.

 Mouflon, Feral Sheep

 Mouflons are considered the progenitor of the domestic sheep breeds we have today.
 European settlers introduced them to the Hawaiian community in the late 1700s.

-Before their invasion, as the Hawaiian people saw it back then, there were no grazing or browsing mammals in the state.
+Before their invasion, as the Hawaiian people saw back then, there were no grazing or browsing mammals in the state.

 Today, they are not commonly seen, but many live on the Islands of Hawaii and Lanai.
 The typical Mouflon sheep have short dark brown or reddish furs with a black streak on their back and white patches on the sides.

 The ventral surface of the mammal and the legs are usually white.
-Some female mouflons have horns like the male ones, while the others do not.
+Some female mouflons have horns like the male ones, while others do not.
 The horns are curved in mature rams in almost one complete revolution up to 0.85m in length.